dotlambda/metro-hd/website/content/pages/sound.rst

 which is obviously a lot more accurate.
 Additionally, Timer2 is used to keep track of the time.

-To make easier to write our own music for the console and use existing tunes, we wrote a Python script that converts MIDI files into C arrays that are stored in the :code:`PROGMEM`.
+To make it easier to write our own music for the console and use existing tunes, we wrote a Python script that converts MIDI files into C arrays that are stored in the :code:`PROGMEM`.
 We use the mido_ library to read the files.